edthedev/edthedev.github.io/blog/minetest/trains.md

 - Game Engine: `MineGame`
 - Mods: Search for `Trains` and install (and enable) anything with `Advanced Trains` in the name or description.
 - Game Mode: `Creative`

+## Recommended Mods

+- The `Advanced Trains` modpack - Adds tracks.
+- `AdvTrains Freight Train` - A good starter train.
+- `Simple Woodcutter` - Helps with clearing trees out of the way of tracks.

 ## Build Your First Train